 Perceived social support can be identified as a value that a person dedicates to self.
 Person's perceived social support is developing in direct proportion to the feelings like to beloved, to be worthwhile, to get help anytime s/he needs (Ardahan, 2006).
-Social support itself is not the effective one on the mental health, its perception and interpretation is (encan, 2009, 42).
+Social support itself is not the effective one on the mental health, its perception and interpretation is (Şencan, 2009).

 1.5.3.
-Mother-Baby Attachment in the Postpartum Period and Social Support but also for the other members of the family because of the new member (Ta kin, 2007).
+Mother-Baby Attachment in the Postpartum Period and Social Support

 Postpartum period is a 6 weeks period right after the delivery.
 Delivery and postpartum period is very important for the woman's biological and physiological changes as much as psychological ones.
-It is an adaptation period not only for mother
+It is an adaptation period not only for mother but also for the other members of the family because of the new member (Taşkın, 2007).

-Social support, which women receive during pregnancy and after, has a valuable place for the positive family relations and baby's health (Mermer et al., 2010, 76).
+Social support, which women receive during pregnancy and after, has a valuable place for the positive family relations and baby's health (Mermer et al., 2010).
 Social support in the postpartum period; is giving by relatives and includes baby care, emotional support and domestic works.
-Social support gives mother confidence and helps to eliminate stress easily (Yıldırım, Hacıhasano lu, Karakurt, 2011, 16).
-Social support has an important place to make woman fells herself as an adequate mother and wife, also make her fells satisfied with her marriage, mother role and baby caring (Ta kın, 2007, 68-76).
-Absences of the social support or inadequate social support mostly result in pathologies like postpartum blues, postpartum depression and postpartum psychosis (Yıldırım, Hacıhasano lu, Karakurt, 2011, 16).
+Social support gives mother confidence and helps to eliminate stress easily (Yıldırım, Hacıhasanoğlu, Karakurt, 2011).
+Social support has an important place to make woman fells herself as an adequate mother and wife, also make her fells satisfied with her marriage, mother role and baby caring (Taşkın, 2007).
+Absences of the social support or inadequate social support mostly result in pathologies like postpartum blues, postpartum depression and postpartum psychosis (Yıldırım, Hacıhasanoğlu, Karakurt, 2011).

 The social support is very significant for the maintenance of the mother's well-being and positive affect of the maternal attachment.

 2. METHODOLOGY